jianxiaoguo/website/content/en/docs/applications/using-container-images.md

     $ curl -s http://example-dockerfile-http.local3.dryccapp.com
     Powered by Drycc

-Because you are deploying a Docker image, the `web` process type is automatically scaled to 1 on first deploy.
+Drycc automatically detects container images and scales the `web` process type to 1 on first deployment.

-Use `drycc scale web=3` to increase `web` processes to 3, for example.
-Scaling a process type directly changes the number of [Containers][container] running that process.
+Scale your application by adjusting the number of containers.
+For example, use `drycc scale web=3` to run 3 web containers.

 ## Private Registry

-To deploy Docker images from a private registry or from a private repository, use `drycc registry` to attach credentials to your application.
-These credentials are the same as you'd use when running `docker login` at your private registry.

-To deploy private Docker images, take the following steps:
+Deploy images from private registries by attaching credentials using `drycc registry`.
+Use the same credentials as `docker login`.

+Follow these steps for private Docker images:

-* Gather the username and password for the registry, such as a [Quay.io Robot Account][] or a [GCR.io Long Lived Token][]
+1. Obtain registry credentials (such as [Quay.io Robot Account][] or [GCR.io Long Lived Token][])
-* Run `drycc registry set <the-user> <secret> -a <application-name>`
+2. Run `drycc registry set <username> <password> -a <application-name>`
-* Now perform `drycc pull` as normal, against an image in the private registry
+3. Use `drycc pull` normally against private registry images

-When using a [GCR.io Long Lived Token][], the JSON blob will have to be compacted first using a tool like [jq][] and then used in the password field in `drycc registry set`.
-For the username, use `_json_key`.
-For example:
+For [GCR.io Long Lived Token][], compact the JSON blob using [jq][] and use `_json_key` as the username:

 ```
 drycc registry set _json_key "$(cat google_cloud_cred.json | jq -c .)"
 ```

-When using a private registry the docker images are no longer pulled into the Drycc Internal Registry via the Drycc Workflow Controller but rather is managed by Kubernetes.
-This will increase security and overall speed, however the application `port` information can no longer be discovered.
-Instead the application `port` information can be set via
-`drycc config set PORT=80` prior to setting the registry information.
+When using private registries, Kubernetes manages image pulls directly.
+This improves security and speed, but requires setting the application port manually with `drycc config set PORT=80` before configuring registry credentials.

 {{% alert title="Note" color="info" %}}
-Currently [GCR.io][] and [ECR][] in short lived auth token mode are not supported.
+[GCR.io][] and [ECR][] with short-lived authentication tokens are not currently supported.
 {{% /alert %}}

 [container]: ../reference-guide/terms.md#container